FactoryOfTheFuture/DemoInterface/README.md

 # DemoInterface
-python gui for demo of doubt
+python gui for demo of youbot